 “If there’s something that is self-annihilating in the trajectory of technological development, that’s something we really need to be thinking about,” Keats says.

 So if alien visitors are on the way, humanity would probably do well to work on its cross-cultural communication skills.
-But if they aren’t, we should still work on those skills anyway.
+But if they aren’t, we should work on those skills anyway.
 Our very existence could depend on it.

 “We can do real work as humans,” says Keats, “whether or not we are alone in the universe.”